4xmen/laravel-form-builder/README.md

 # laravel-form-builder
 The laravel form builder code generator

+**_The generated form can be use in `CREATE FORM` and `EDIT FORM` together._**

+## supported frameworks
+- Bootstrap 3.x, 4.x
+- Semantic UI all version
+- Materialize css all version

+# supported elements & etc.
+- row and columns
+- input (all type)
+- select (full auto generate )
+- textarea
+- submit
+- form divider
+- all form methods

 ## how to use it
 It's so easy, Let's go (O_x)

 ![Scrren shot](laravel-form-bulider-code-screen-shot.png?raw=true "Scrrenshot")